 Vegas isn't served by train, but Amtrak

-(the train company) lets you book a trip to Vegas; they take you on a
+(the train company) lets you book a trip to Vegas on

 Where to stay

-hotel/casino on the strip is very good quality.
-The catch is that
+hotel/casino on the strip is very good quality, too.

 I picked that particular search engine because it